-To the Participants and the Group Plans Committee of the Fidelity National Information Services, Inc. 401(k) Profit Sharing Plan Jacksonville, Florida
+To the Participants and the Group Plans Committee of Fidelity National Information Services, Inc. 401(k) Profit Sharing Plan Jacksonville, Florida

-We have audited the accompanying statements of net assets available for benefits of the Fidelity National Information Services, Inc. 401(k) Profit Sharing Plan (the "Plan") as of December 31, 2011 and the related statements of changes in net assets available for benefits for the year then ended.
+We have audited the accompanying statements of net assets available for benefits of the Fidelity National Information Services, Inc. 401(k) Profit Sharing Plan (the "Plan") as of December 31, 2012 and 2011 and the related statements of changes in net assets available for benefits for the years then ended.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.

-We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-We were not engaged to perform an audit of the Plan's internal control over financial reporting.
-Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Plan's internal control over financial reporting.
-Accordingly, we express no such opinion.
+The Plan is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
+Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Plan's control over financial reporting.
+Accordingly we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audit provides a reasonable basis for our opinion.
+We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, the 2011 financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2011 and the changes in its net assets available for benefits for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the net assets available for benefits of the Plan as of December 31, 2012 and 2011 and the changes in its net assets available for benefits for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-Our audit was performed for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The supplemental Schedule H, Line 4i - Schedule of Assets (Held at End of Year) at December 31, 2011 is presented for the purpose of additional analysis and is not a required part of the basic financial statements but is supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
+Our audits were performed for the purpose of forming an opinion on the basic financial statements taken as a whole.
+The supplemental Schedule H, Line 4i - Schedule of Assets (Held at End of Year) at December 31, 2012 is presented for the purpose of additional analysis and is not a required part of the basic financial statements but is supplementary information required by the Department of Labor's Rules and Regulations for Reporting and Disclosure under the Employee Retirement Income Security Act of 1974.
 This supplemental schedule is the responsibility of the Plan's management.
 The supplemental schedule has been subjected to the auditing procedures applied in the audits of the basic financial statements and, in our opinion, is fairly stated, in all material respects, in relation to the basic financial statements taken as a whole.

-/s/ Dixon Hughes Goodman LLP June 28, 2012 Jacksonville, Florida
+/s/ Dixon Hughes Goodman LLP June 28, 2013 Jacksonville, Florida